New Song is committed to mutual ministry.

-Stewardship is about being grateful, responsible stewards of the gifts we receive from God.
-New Song sees stewardship as much more than simply contributing money to our church; it’s also about contributing our time and talents, and volunteering for ministries and missions.
+Giving is about being grateful, responsible stewards of the gifts we receive from God.
+At New Song, we see stewardship as much more than simply contributing money to our church; it’s also about contributing our time and talents and volunteering for ministries and missions.
 It’s about reaching out to each other and to the community to build relationships from a perspective of abundance instead of scarcity.

 Opportunities for ministries

-We pray about how we wish to live out and offer to our New Song community particular ministries of time and our God-given gifts.
-We ask members to complete Time and Talent forms each fall as part of New Song’s stewardship campaign.
-Click here for the Time and Talents form.
+On All Saints Day, we celebrate the gifts of all souls who have gone before us, and we also offer our gifts for the coming year.
+To help us imagine what we might give, we have developed a list of possibilities.
+This Time and Talents form is completed by each New Song member and offered during the All Saints Day ingathering.
 Some of the gifts may be ones you have offered for a long while.
 Perhaps there are others you would like to explore with the community.
 If you’re new to New Song, you may be surprised how many ways you can support your church.

 Planting seeds for future fruit is both an act of hope and an expression of faith.
 We plan in hope that the small seeds will one day produce a tree whose fruit will bless future generations.
 We trust in faith by entrusting those who follow us to nurture our tree, harvest the fruit properly, and use it for the best purposes.
 Making a planned gift to New Song is a similar undertaking.
 A planned gift is a seed whose promised fruit will support the church well beyond our lifetimes.